Skip to content

 Systemd Credentials (Secret Hardening)

-ContextUnity supports systemd-creds for encrypting secrets at rest.
-Instead of storing API keys and encryption keys in plaintext .env files, secrets are encrypted to /etc/credstore.encrypted/ and decrypted at runtime by systemd into CREDENTIALS_DIRECTORY.
+ContextUnity utilizes systemd-creds for encrypting secrets at rest.
+Plaintext secrets are strictly prohibited in configuration files or .env files in production.
+Instead, secrets are encrypted by Ansible during deployment to /etc/credstore.encrypted/ and decrypted dynamically at service startup by systemd into memory-only paths under CREDENTIALS_DIRECTORY.

 How it works